asiu3209/ctp-wd-summer-prep/habit-tracker/README.md

 **Starting Point**: Use the provided `template/` directory which includes a basic Vite setup with HTML structure, CSS foundation, and development tooling.

 **Deliverables**:
-- Basic HTML structure with forms for adding habits (extend the template)
+- Basic HTML structure with forms for adding habits (extend the template) Done
-- JavaScript functions for habit CRUD operations
+- JavaScript functions for habit CRUD operations Done
-- Streak calculation and progress tracking logic
+- Streak calculation and progress tracking logic Done
-- Local storage implementation for data persistence
+- Local storage implementation for data persistence Done
-- Enhanced CSS styling building on the template foundation
+- Enhanced CSS styling building on the template foundation Done

 **Core Features to Implement**:
-- Add new habits with custom names and target frequencies
+- Add new habits with custom names and target frequencies Done
 - Mark habits as complete for specific dates
-- Calculate current streaks and longest streaks
+- Calculate current streaks and longest streaks Done
 - View habit completion history
-- Delete or edit existing habits
+- Delete or edit existing habits Done

 ### Week 2: TypeScript Enhancement
 **Focus**: Adding type safety and advanced features